sikhote/sinclair.tech/readme.md

 # sinclair.tech

-Personal website of David Sinclair
+### Personal website of David Sinclair

+Built on Next.js and hosted by Vercel